madison segarra

 Madison is a Professional Clinical Counselor student intern currently enrolled in a Master of Science in Clinical Mental Health Counseling program at St. Bonaventure University in the State of New York.
 Madison is supervised by Paul Kindman, licensed marriage & family therapist no. 96984

-**Please note that we are only able to work with clients physically located in the state of California at this time.
+A quick note for our community: To stay within our licensing guidelines, we are only able to work with clients who are physically located in California at the time of their sessions.